NIST-NEON-DSE/nist-neon-dse.github.io/index.md

 * [Enter your email](register) to hear more
 * [Read the full plan for the competition](eval_plan.pdf) (details subject to change)
 * [Frequently asked questions](faq)
-* Submissions are due by December 15th, 2017
-* This is a pilot, so there maybe be some issues to work out along the way.
+* We will back in touch on Summer 2018.
 We'll be running a full version of the challenge next year.

 ## About the Data Science Challenge